-GEORGE E. BULL, age 48, has served as Chairman of the Board and Chief Executive Officer of the Company since 1994 and as Chairman of the Board of Sequoia Mortgage Funding Corporation, a subsidiary of the Company, since February, 1997.
+GEORGE E. BULL, age 49, has served as Chairman of the Board and Chief Executive Officer of the Company since 1994 and as Chairman of the Board of Sequoia Mortgage Funding Corporation, a subsidiary of the Company, since February, 1997.
 From 1983 through March 1997 Mr. Bull was the President of George E. Bull, III Capital Management, Inc. ("GB Capital").
 GB Capital discontinued operating as a business on March 31, 1997.
 GB Capital assisted banks, insurance companies, and savings and loans in managing portfolios of securitized and unsecuritized mortgage loans, in arranging collateralized borrowings, in hedging balance sheet risks, and with other types of capital markets transactions.
 In 1991 and 1992, Mr. Bull served as Acting Chief Investment Officer of First Capital Life Insurance Company, managing its \$4 billion securities portfolio and over \$200 million in commercial real estate loans.
 He also worked during this period in various aspects of fixed income portfolio management with Wood Island Associates, Inc. From 1991 though 1993, Mr. Bull and GB Capital oversaw the management of the \$350 million portfolio of commercial real estate investments and the \$8 billion securities portfolio of Executive Life Insurance Company (in Rehabilitation) on behalf of the California Department of Insurance.
-Mr. Bull is currently a director of EurekaBank, a subsidiary of America First Financial Fund 1987-A.
+Mr. Bull is a Class III director whose term expires in 2000.

-DAN A. EMMETT, age 57, has been a Director of the Company since 1994.
-Mr. Emmett is the co-founder and President of Douglas Emmett Realty Advisors, a leading real estate investment advisor in Los Angeles and of Douglas, Emmett & Company, a leading commercial and multifamily real estate development and management company.
-Mr. Emmett is also the co-founder of an affiliated real estate brokerage business, the Jon Douglas Company, which is the largest independent residential brokerage firm in California with substantial affiliates in the mortgage brokerage, title and escrow businesses.
-Mr. Emmett has been associated with such companies since 1971.
+DAN A. EMMETT, age 58, has been a Director of the Company since 1994.
+Mr. Emmett is the co-founder and President of Douglas Emmett Realty Advisors, a leading real estate investment advisor in Los Angeles, and of Douglas, Emmett and Company, a leading commercial and multifamily real estate development and management company established in 1971.
+Mr. Emmett is a Class III director whose term expires in 2000.